 GP appointments should be given to patients who really need them.
 So, before you book an appointment to see a GP, take a look at the alternative services available to you that may offer more appropriate and QUICKER help and advice.

 If you have a minor ailment such as a cough or cold, ear ache, temperature, hay fever, back ache, the list goes on!
 You don’t have to see a GP in the first instance.
-Visit NHS111 online or your local pharmacy for information and advice on how to self manage your condition.
-Both services will be able to tell you when to seek advice from a GP or to seek more urgent help.
+Visit Your Health, NHS111 online or your local pharmacy for information and advice on how to self manage your condition.
+All services will be able to tell you when to seek advice from a GP or to seek more urgent help.

 The benefits of using these services rather than seeing a GP in the first instance are: